-On November 14, 2014, we acquired substantially all of the assets (excluding accounts receivable) of the BOSS® professional snow and ice management business of privately held Northern Star Industries, Inc., or Northern Star.
-BOSS designs, manufactures, markets and sells a broad line of snowplows, salt and sand spreaders, and related parts and accessories for light and medium duty trucks, all-terrain vehicles, utility terrain vehicles, skid steers, and front-end loaders.
-We paid the purchase price of \$229.5 million in cash, except for \$30 million which was paid in the form of an unsecured promissory note, or Note.
-Under the terms of the Note, interest will accrue at the rate of 4.0% per year and principal payments of \$10 million each, together with accrued interest, will be payable on the first, second and third anniversaries of the closing date of the acquisition, subject to certain conditions.
-The Note will serve as the first, but not the exclusive, source to secure Northern Star's and its shareholders' indemnification and other obligations under the purchase agreement for the transaction.
-The President and Chief Executive Officer of Northern Star is David J. Brule.
-Mr. Brule is also the majority shareholder of Northern Star.
-Effective as of the closing of the acquisition on November 14, 2014, we hired David J. Brule II, Mr. Brule's son and a minority shareholder of Northern Star, as President, BOSS, and as of that date Mr. Brule II became an executive officer of Toro.
+On November 14, 2014, we acquired substantially all of the assets (excluding accounts receivable) of the BOSS® professional snow and ice management business of privately held Northern Star Industries, Inc. The purchase price of \$229.5 million included a cash payment and issuance of an unsecured promissory note in the aggregate principal amount of \$30 million.
+Under the terms of the note, interest will accrue at the rate of 4.0% per year and principal payments of \$10 million each, together with accrued interest, will be payable on the first, second, and third year anniversaries of the closing date of the acquisition, subject to certain conditions.
+Effective as of the closing of the acquisition on November 14, 2014 and through May 31, 2016, we employed David J. Brule II, who is a minority shareholder of Northern Star Industries, Inc., as an executive officer of our Company.